marknagelberg/udacity-d3-project/README.md

 - Loans to less creditworthy borrowers tend to have a much larger spread (maximum return - minimum return) than loans to more creditworthy borrowers.
 This makes sense, as it explains the tradeoff you have to make when lending to less creditworthy borrowers.
 The average estimated return is bigger, but there is a chance for bigger losses.

-- The spread of loans appears to decline fairly consistently over the years from 2009 to 2013.
+- The spread of loan returns appears to decline fairly consistently over the years from 2009 to 2013.
 This may be due to the economic downturn of 2009, when lenders likely had to deal with many more defaults that increased down-side risks to loans, thus decreasing minimum expected returns.
 At the same time, lenders likely expected to be compensated for these risks with higher interest rates, thus increasing maximum estimated returns.

 When developing the visualization, my first step was downloading the Prosper loan data and exploring it in Tableau to look for interesting relationships.
 I ultimately converged on the relationship between effective return and loan risk (see the screenshot of the preliminary graph in "First Exploratory Version in Tableau (December 2014).PNG").
 To improve this preliminary version of the visualization, I wanted to change the y axis to percentage, change the x axis values to something more meaningful, add a title, make the graph a bit less "busy", and make the main message of the graph more clear.
 Also, when flipping through the years, I wanted to ensure the axis always remained the same to allow easy comparison across years.
 I also had to perform some data aggregation, since the data set used in Tableau had ~75,000 entries, which caused the web browser to crash when using dimple.js or d3.js.